 - Variations to the Terms of Trade may occur from time to time, and Broadway Medical Centre will display these variations and the current Terms of Trade at Reception as well as notify the patient by way of invoice.

-New Patients at Covid-19 Delta Alert Level 2:
+New Patients at Covid-19 Level: Orange: